 SCID Quarterly Webinar

 NewSTEPs hosts a National SCID webinar every quarter.
 These webinars serve as a resource to the newborn screening and clinical communities, addressing challenges and successes faced throughout the newborn screening system.
-Please refer the NewSTEPs listserv for reminders, agendas and call-in information about these quarterly webinars.
-If you have ideas or suggestions for future webinars, please contact Ruthanne Sheller
+Please refer to the NewSTEPs listserv for reminders, agendas, and call-in information about these quarterly webinars.
+If you have ideas or suggestions for future webinars, please contact

 Data Collection

 The collection of data from SCID screening will help ensure all babies are screened and receive appropriate follow-up of an abnormal screen.
-By providing this data and information on timeliness of diagnosis and treatment, a true pricture of national prevalence can be developed.
+By providing this data and information on the timeliness of diagnosis and treatment, a true picture of national prevalence can be developed.
 NewSTEPs collects outcome data on SCID newborn screening, including quality indicators and basic information about the cases diagnosed with SCID.
-Specific data to be collected can be found in the NewSTEPs Data Repository.
+Specific data to be collected can be found in the

 Educational Resources